go-resty/resty/README.md

     * FlexibleRedirectPolicy
     * DomainCheckRedirectPolicy
     * etc. [more info](redirect.go)
-  * Write Cookies to file from CookiesJar (upcoming)
+  * Persist Cookies into file in JSON format from resty client (upcoming)
   * etc.

 ## Installation